-We estimate a total entrainment of about 205 000 m3 along both hillslopes and channel network assuming 0.5 m of erosion over the area located downstream from the main scars (Table 2).
-Large Wood (LW) elements entrained by the initial landslides and the subsequent debris flows contributed to the final bulk deposits of about 1.632×10^6 m3.
-The volume of LW was calculated considering a mean tree height of 25 m (measured in the field, with an uncertainty of ± 5 m), a mean trunk diameter of 0.4 m (observed in the field, with an uncertainty of ± 0.1 m) and a mean distance of two trees of 10 m (estimated by using the post-event optical images, see Figure 7).
-The amount of LW recruited in the Huitzilac basin results was 60 000 m3 (± 3 000 m3), far more than the sum of wood recruitment estimated for Hueyatlaco (10 000 ± 500 m3) and Xalipilcayatl (7 000 ± 350 m3) basins.
-The recruited LW stemmed from the combination of hillslope and channel processes originated from the earthquake-induced landslides.
+trunk diameter of 0.4 m (observed in the field, with an uncertainty of ± 0.1 m), and a mean distance of two trees of 10 m (estimated by using the post-event optical images; see Fig. 7).
+The amount of LW recruited in the Huitzilac basin results was $60\,000\,\text{m}^3$ ($\pm 3000\,\text{m}^3$), far more than the sum of wood recruitment estimated for the Huevatlaco $(10000 \pm 500 \text{ m}^3)$ and Xalipilcayatl $(7000 \pm 350 \text{ m}^3)$ basins.
+The recruited LW stemmed from the combination of hillslope and channel processes originating from the earthquake-induced landslides.
 In general, these landslides were the dominant recruitment processes in headwaters.
 In contrast, LW recruitment from lateral bank erosion became significant in the intermediate reaches of the channels.
 The slope area that collapsed into the Xalipilcayatl basin contained most of the LWs that was later transported by the flow (86%).
-In the Huitzilac basin, the LW recruitment mainly occurred on the slopes located right below the collapses (62%), while in the Hueyatlaco basin most came from the channel banks (75%).
-Most of the transported LWs remained trapped by natural obstacles in the main channel (i.e. standing vegetation) and clogged in the flat reaches of the channel (Figure 8d).
+In the Huitzilac basin, the LW recruitment mainly occurred on the slopes located right below the collapses (62 %), while in the Hueyatlaco basin most came from the channel banks (75 %).
+Most of the transported LWs remained trapped by natural obstacles in the main channel (i.e., standing vegetation) and clogged in the flat reaches of the channel (Fig. 8d).
 In the Xalipilcayatl ravine, most of LW was transported for the whole runout distance into the main landslide deposit.